su25-it115-it161-class/su25-it115-it161-class.github.io/README.md

-# IT 161 Class Website
+# IT 161 & IT 115 Class Website

 > A collaborative website created by the class.
+In these courses we learned about Web Development with HTML & CSS and Software Development & Version Control in a team setting using GitHub and Slack.
 ---

 ### Contributors
 * Amber Renfroe
 * Brett Wille
-* Student Name
+* Reily Love
 * Student Name
 * Student Name